709-218-7927 The Landfall Garden House 60 Canon Bayley Road Bonavista, Newfoundland CANADA A0C 1B0 |

 Did you notice how it is always me that is in control, making the decisions?

-With these objections out of the way, I explained that I couldn’t make a payment this late in the month, but could start at the end of the next month.
+With that objection out of the way, I explained that I couldn’t make a payment this late in the month, but could start at the end of the next month.

 Did you notice how Catherine was in such control that she made me think that I was in control?